Ken Terajima

 Ken Terajima (寺島健, Terajima Ken) was a Japanese Vice Admiral and politician.
-He was also known for serving as the Minister of Communications from 18 October 1941 to 8 October 1943, and Minister of Railways from 18 October 1941 to 2 December 1941, in the Tōjō Cabinet.
+He served as the Minister of Communications from 18 October 1941 to 8 October 1943, and Minister of Railways from 18 October 1941 to 2 December 1941, in the Tōjō Cabinet.

 Family

-During the Sengoku period, his family served Takeda Nobutora, and since the middle of the Edo period, he was in the Ando family, the chief retainer of the Kishu Tokugawa clan.
-His father, Yoshinari Terajima, worked for the Wakayama prefectural government, and Ken was fourth son.
-His wife is Etsuko, the fourth daughter of Omoto Tomomichi.
+During the Sengoku period, the Terajima family served Takeda Nobutora.
+From the mid-Edo period, they were retainers of the Ando family, chief vassals of the Kishu Tokugawa clan.
+Terajima's father, Yoshinari Terajima, was employed by the Wakayama prefectural government.
+Ken Terajima, the fourth son of Yoshinari, was married to Etsuko, the fourth daughter of Omoto Tomomichi.